Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We use vanilla IQL implementation of RLlib, but with further improvement to ensure the performance is aligned with the official implementation.
-The differences between ours and vanilla IQL can be found in
+Our implementation of IQL is based on the vanilla implementation in RLlib, but we have made some additional improvements to ensure that its performance matches the official implementation.
+The differences between our implementation and the vanilla implementation can be found in the following:

 - ``episode_execution_plan``
 - ``EpisodeBasedReplayBuffer``